0xAX/linux-insides/Misc/how_kernel_compiled.md

 hdr-arch  := $(SRCARCH)
 ```

-Note that `ARCH` is the alias for the `SUBARCH`.
-In the next step we set the `KCONFIG_CONFIG` variable that represents path to the kernel configuration file and if it was not set before, it will be `.config` by default:
+Note that `ARCH` is an alias for `SUBARCH`.
+In the next step we set the `KCONFIG_CONFIG` variable that represents path to the kernel configuration file and if it was not set before, it is set to `.config` by default:

 ```Makefile
 KCONFIG_CONFIG	?= .config